s-gebhardt/places/README.md

-# Splendid
+# PLACES - Participatory Landscape Configuration Effects Simulator

 ## project resources

-Splendid is a game in a webbrowser which uses an angular application combined with a an application written in R which both use a Goeserver instance for storing Geodata images.
+PLACES is a tool in a webbrowser which uses an angular application combined with a an application written in R which both use a Goeserver instance for storing Geodata images.

 <table class="relative-table wrapped confluenceTable" style="width: 37.656%;"><colgroup><col style="width: 17.0896%;"/><col style="width: 82.888%;"/></colgroup><tbody>

 <tr>
 <td>project</td>
-<td>splendid</td>
+<td>places</td>
 </tr>

 <tr>